 Have you ever snapped at a family member?
 Have you ever fought over a parking place?
 Have you ever jumped up to make a phone call to straighten someone out?
 These are moments when you sell your soul.

 What you are involved with at such times is the outrage that someone should take something from you or do something to you.
 The “you” looking at life through the negative state is the negative state itself… it’s not you at all.
 There is only the condition and the pressure of the emotional state that is dictating to you what you must do in order to come out a winner… and you sell your soul for the victory, for the possession, for the hoped-for resolution of the fiery state inside of you.
 A false sense of life drives you, and nothing is helping you choose what is in your best interest.

 So the next time you catch yourself being taken over by a negative state, ask yourself, “What is this thing compared to my soul?”
 When you ask that question, you actually break the grip of the emotional state, the false life.
 Then, in the moment you ask the question, you are asking God for His life, Truth for Its life.
 You are saying, “I want the eternal, not the temporary false life that drives me.”

 Remember to ask the question every day… let it become your breath… “What is this thing compared to my soul?”
 Ask that question enough and your soul will always show you what is true.
 When you choose in favor of what your soul wants, you choose in favor of eternity.
 This is a real action, a real choice.
 Let everything in you want to choose in favor of your soul.

 In this short talk, Guy Finley talks about how we are intended to discover that who we really are, our true self, is a multi-colored palette of extraordinary possibilities.

-Click here to listen to “The Birth of True Compassion”
+Click here to listen to “Discover the Self of Many Colors”